GSA/digitalgov.gov/content/resources/federal-compatible-terms-of-service-agreements.md

 Agencies who develop native applications for specific devices need to sign Terms of Service Agreements with the mobile product companies.
 These Terms of Service have two parts: a developer agreement and a distribution agreement.
 The developer agreement allows the agency to access that platform’s software and tools to develop applications.
 Once the application is completed, the distribution agreement allows agencies to offer their completed application to customers for free.

 Federal friendly Terms of Service for distribution agreements have been negotiated with Amazon Appstore and BlackBerry App World.
-Please contact your agency [TOS POC]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}} "Agency Points of Contact for Federal Compatible Terms of Service Agreements") or <socialmediaapps@gsa.gov> with questions about Apple and Google Play.
+Please contact your agency [TOS point of contact]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}} "Agency Points of Contact for Federal Compatible Terms of Service Agreements") or <socialmediaapps@gsa.gov> with questions about Apple and Google Play.

 ## How to Implement